datazoompuc/datazoom.social/README.md

 )
 ```

-To download PNADC data, keep the quarters parquet on disk, and save
+To download PNADC data, save quarters on disk, and save panels as
-panels as Parquet, run:
+Parquet, run:

 ``` r
 load_pnadc(